olegkrivtsov/openbook/README.md

 ## License

-This book uses the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.
+This project uses the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.
 It is a very permissive license, so you can use this project without almost any limitations.

 ## Installation